DanielMoscoso/100day_challenge/Readme.txt

 			-Artwork for all the 4s.
 			-Artwork for all the 3s.
 			-Artwork for all the 2s.
 			-'numbers' module debugged and ready to use.
+			-Game fully developed.
+It can be ran in IDEs or Consoles; just change the paths at the beginning of each module.
+I know there might be a way to avoid this, but that is for future improvements.
 ===============================================================================